 © BAuA ,

-On the basis of the possible risks, the Occupational Safety Act and the Accident Prevention Regulation "Principles of Prevention" of the DGUV oblige all employers to assess the potential hazards posed to the employee according to the activities that they carry out.
+On the basis of the possible risks, the Safety and Health at Work Act and the Accident Prevention Regulation "Principles of Prevention" of the German Social Accident Insurance (DGUV) oblige all employers to assess potential hazards posed to the employee according to the activities that they carry out.
 Depending on this assessment, employers must also specify protective measures and document the results of their evaluations.
 This procedure, which is known as a "risk assessment", is the key element in ensuring safety at the workplace.
-It provides the basis for the systematic and successful health and safety management (GDA, 2011).
+It provides the basis for systematic and successful health and safety management (GDA, 2011).

-As a general rule, the employer must obtain information such as the identity, infection potential and sensitising and toxic characteristics of the existing biological agents which pose a potential hazard to employees.
-Information on the following must also be provided (BioStoffV):
+As a general rule, the employer must obtain information such as the identity, infection potential as well as sensitising and toxic characteristics of biological agents which pose a potential hazard to employees.
+Information on the following must also be provided (Biological Agents Ordinance, BioStoffV):

-In the overwhelming majority of the stated sectors, insufficient information is available to enable the completion of the risk assessments as required.
-There are differing reasons for the gaps in knowledge.
-There is no measurement obligation for the determination of the exposure levels.
+In the overwhelming majority of the stated sectors, insufficient information is available to complete risk assessment as required.
+There are various reasons for the knowledge gaps.
+There is no obligation for determining exposure levels.
 Among others, this means that standardised methods of collection and measurement are only available for a limited number of parameters.
-For many parameters, the results from the scientific literature are not fit for comparison, or can only be transferred to other areas of work to a limited extent.
+For many parameters, results from scientific literature are not fit for comparison, or can only be transferred to other areas of work to a limited extent.

-For many workplaces, the biological agents that a bioaerosol contains remain unclear.
-This is because the culture-based methods which are currently used are unable to capture all of the micro-organisms.
-In addition to the identification of the biological agents, their quantification, and therefore assessing exposure to them, is problematical.
-Also, little is known about the sensitising and toxic characteristics of the biological agents.
+For many workplaces, the biological agents that a bioaerosol contains remain unknown.
+This is because the culture-based methods currently used are unable to capture all micro-organisms.
+In addition to the identification of biological agents, their quantification, and therefore assessing exposure to them, is problematic.
+Also, little is known about the sensitising and toxic characteristics of biological agents.
 Causal relationships between individual parameters and the occurrence of specific illnesses cannot, therefore, be derived, or only to a limited extent.

-To close the existing gaps in knowledge, as a departmental research institute, BAuA maintains laboratories in which its employees work on developing new methods of measurement and instruments of assessment, and are presently conducting scientific field research into bioaerosols at the workplace.
+To close existing knowledge gaps, as a departmental research institute, BAuA maintains laboratories in which its employees work on developing new methods of measurement and instruments of assessment, and are presently conducting scientific field research into bioaerosols at the workplace.